HPEDevCom/redfishdocs/docs/redfishClients/python-redfish-library/examples.md

 ## Upload firmware to iLO Repository

-Upload firmware to iLO’s Absaroka flash based repository.
 Firmware can be stored and catalogued, to be used at a later date or in the need to recover the platform from a failure condition.
 An http response code of 200 will be supplied upon completion of a successful upload; no other extended message information is provided.